Atlético Nacional: History

 In 2009, Nacional played the worst season of its history, where the team placed 17th in the Torneo Apertura with three victories in eighteen matches.
 In the Torneo Finalización, the team did a lot better, finishing seventh in the regular season and qualifying to the playoffs, where they finished second and failed to qualify for the finals.

-In 2011, Atlético Nacional won their eleventh championship after beating La Equidad over two legs in the finals of the Apertura tournament, but in the Finalizacion, Nacional finished 12th in the Torneo Apertura and failed to qualify to the next round, with the same thing occurring in the 2012 Apertura.
+In 2011, Atlético Nacional won their eleventh championship after beating La Equidad over two legs in the finals of the Apertura tournament, but in the Finalización, Nacional finished 12th in the Torneo Apertura and failed to qualify to the next round, with the same thing occurring in the 2012 Apertura.
 During the Apertura, they were knocked out by Vélez Sársfield in the Copa Libertadores round of 16.
-Due to this, the team signed manager Juan Carlos Osorio, who was manager of Once Caldas between 2010 and 2011 and was champion with the team in the 2010 Torneo Finalización.
-However, Osorio was coming off a poor season with his previous club Puebla, with just two victories in eleven matches.
+Due to this, the team signed manager Juan Carlos Osorio in May, even though Osorio was coming off a poor spell with his previous club Puebla, winning only twice in eleven matches.
 For the Torneo Finalización, Nacional placed fifth and qualified to the next round.
-There the team could not advance to the finals, placing second of the group conformed by Independiente Medellín, Itagüí and La Equidad.
-That year, Nacional won its first Copa Colombia title, beating Deportivo Pasto with an aggregate score of 2–0.
+The team was unable to advance to the finals, placing second in their group behind city rivals Independiente Medellín.
+However, Nacional won its first Copa Colombia title that year, beating Deportivo Pasto with an aggregate score of 2–0.
 The team also won the first edition of the Superliga Colombiana, defeating Junior with an aggregate score of 6–1.

 The next year, Nacional won for the second time the two tournaments of the league, Apertura and Finalización.
 In the Apertura, Nacional beat Santa Fe in the finals.
 In the Finalización, they defeated Deportivo Cali.
 In total, the team got 29 victories, 16 draws and 7 defeats that year.
-The team also won its second Copa Colombia title defeating Millonarios with an aggregate score of 3–2.
-In the 2013 Copa Sudamericana, the team was eliminated by São Paulo in the quarterfinals.
+The team also won its second Copa Colombia title defeating Millonarios with an aggregate score of 3–2, completing a domestic double in the process.

-In 2014, the team won the Apertura tournament, winning its third consecutive league title, defeating Junior in the finals 4–2 on penalties after a 2–2 draw on aggregate score.
-In the Finalización, the team was eliminated in the semifinals, where they ended in third place in a group comprising Atlético Huila, Once Caldas and Santa Fe.
-As champion of the previous season, Nacional played against Deportivo Cali for the 2014 Superliga Colombiana.
-The team lost 4–3 on penalties after tying 2–2 on aggregate.